Cleveland Browns vs. Las Vegas Raiders NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Over/under insights

-- Cleveland and its opponents have gone over the current 42.5-point total in seven of 13 games (53.8%) this season.
+- Cleveland and its opponents have gone over the current 40-point total in seven of 13 games this season.

-- Las Vegas' games have gone over 42.5 points in nine of 13 chances this season.

-- Saturday's total is 0.7 points lower than the two team's combined 43.2 points per game average.

-- These two squads surrender a combined 49.9 points per game, 7.4 more than this contest's over/under.
+- The two teams combine to average 43.2 points per game, 3.2 more than the total in this contest.

+- The 49.9 points per game these two squads have allowed their opponents to score this season are 9.9 more than the 40 over/under in this contest.

+- Browns games this season feature an average total of 46.5 points, a number 6.5 points higher than Saturday's over/under.

-- The average total in Browns games this season is 46.5, 4.0 points more than Saturday's total of 42.5.
+- The 48.5 PPG average total in Raiders games this season is 8.5 points more than this game's over/under.

-- In 2021, games involving the Raiders have averaged a total of 48.5 points, 6.0 more than the set total in this contest.

 Browns stats and trends

-- In Cleveland's 13 games this season, it has five wins against the spread.
+- Cleveland has played 13 games, with five wins against the spread.

-- The Browns have covered the spread once this season when favored by 6 points or more (in three chances).
+- This season, the Browns have just one against the spread win in six games as a favorite of 3 points or more.

-- Cleveland has hit the over in 53.8% of its opportunities this year (seven times in 13 games with a set point total).
+- Cleveland's games this year have gone over the total in seven out of 13 opportunities (53.8%).

-- Cleveland is 2-2 against the spread and 2-2 overall in games when it records more than 27.7 points.
+- When Cleveland scores more than 27.7 points, it is 2-2 against the spread and 2-2 overall.

-- Cleveland is 4-1 against the spread and 3-2 overall when the team piles up over 356.6 yards.
+- In games that Cleveland totals more than 356.6 yards, the team is 4-1 against the spread and 3-2 overall.

-- The Browns have turned the ball over one more time (14 total) than the Raiders have forced a turnover (13) this season.
+- This year, the Browns have turned the ball over 14 times, one more than the Raiders' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Raiders.